American Standard (James Taylor album)

 American Standard is the twentieth studio album by American singer-songwriter James Taylor, released on February 28, 2020, by Fantasy Records.
 It consists of his interpretations of standard songs from the American canon.
 It won Best Traditional Pop Vocal Album at the 63rd Annual Grammy Awards.

-This album was produced, recorded and mixed by Dave O'Donnell and co-produced by John Pizzarelli and James Taylor.
+This album was primarily recorded at his home in Massachusetts starting in late 2017 until 2019.
+It was produced, recorded and mixed by Dave O'Donnell and co-produced by John Pizzarelli and James Taylor.
 Mastered by Ted Jensen at Sterling Sound Nashville.

 Critical reception

 American Standard received generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 60, which indicates "generally favorable reviews", based on 8 reviews.